- Osome Blog HK

 Key Statistics

-According to Statista, food and groceries, personal hygiene products, and household cleaning products are the top three ecommerce categories in Hong Kong.
+According to Statista, fashion, furniture, and consumer electronics are the top three ecommerce categories in Hong Kong by 2024.

 However, JP Morgan’s 2019 study revealed that travel, health and beauty, and consumer electronics were the most popular categories pre-pandemic.
 With more and more countries opening up to the rest of the world, an increase in travel-related products can be expected.